Nick Faldo: European Tour

 At the 1988 U.S. Open, Faldo ended 72 holes of regulation play in a tie for the lead with Curtis Strange.
 Faldo's even-par fourth round of 71 started with 14 consecutive pars.
 A birdie on the 15th hole gave him a share of the lead with Strange.
 However, on the 16th hole Faldo found himself with a difficult bunker shot to play.
 After backing away from his bunker shot to scold some photographers for talking, Faldo made his lone bogey.
 Strange dropped a shot on the 17th to leave the two rivals tied for the lead on the 18th tee.
 Faldo missed a 25-foot birdie putt on the 18th green which would have made him the first British player since Tony Jacklin in 1970 to hold both major national championships.
 The following day, Strange won the 18-hole Monday playoff by four strokes.
 Strange shot an even-par round of 71, while Faldo struggled with a round of 75.

 Faldo won his second major championship at the 1989 Masters.
 Starting his fourth round five shots off the lead held by Ben Crenshaw, Faldo's final round of 65 (consisting of eight birdies, nine pars and one bogey) was the low round of the tournament and enabled him to get into a playoff with Scott Hoch.
 Displaying some brilliant putting in his final round, Faldo holed a 50-foot birdie putt on the first hole and followed this up with birdies on the 2nd, 4th and 7th holes.
-On the back nine, Faldo holed birdie putts of 12 feet at the 13th, 5 feet at the 14th, 15 feet (with an 8-foot break) at the 16th, and 30 feet at the 17th.
+On the back nine, Faldo two-putted from 15 feet for birdie on the 13th hole, then holed birdie putts of 5 feet at the 14th, 15 feet (with an 8-foot break) at the 16th, and 30 feet at the 17th.
 On the first hole of the ensuing sudden-death playoff, Hoch missed a 2-foot par putt that would have won him the tournament.
 On the 2nd playoff hole, amid the growing evening darkness, Faldo holed a 25-foot birdie putt to win the tournament.

 At the 1990 Masters, Faldo successfully defended his title.
 He came from behind to get into a playoff with Raymond Floyd, once again winning on the second playoff hole after Floyd pulled his approach shot into a pond left of the green.
 Faldo became the first player to win back-to-back Masters titles since Jack Nicklaus in 1965–66.